the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 - Mechanized Workers can now terraform tiles and start with 2 charges.
 Terrains excluded: Mountain, Permafrost, Swamp, Spring, Rubble, Ruins, Ice.
 - Scouts (and New Star's replacement) now upgrade to Forward Observers instead of Gunmen.
 Also, Forward Observers cannot be used to capture cities.
 - Tanks can now appear as Barbarian units (the Barbarian version is the Killdozer which is available earlier for them and doesn't spend movement points to pillage).
+- Torpedo Boats' melee and ranged strength have been increased by 10 each due to the addition of a new early-game Ranged Water unit.

 Building Changes:
 - Defensive buildings are no longer all automatically unlocked by building Walls and must now be built in order: Hardened Defenses requires Defensive Emplacements, Battery and Bunker require Hardened Defenses, and Active Denial System requires Battery.